prateeknischal/prateeknischal.github.io/content/go-use-those-traits.md

   ```

 - This expresses the permissions you have on the stream.
 The `io.Reader` only
-  has a `Read([]byte)` function, so you can't use the filename to anything else
+  has a `Read([]byte)` function, so you can't use it to do anything else
+  with it unlike when you have the file path and you are responsible for opening
-  with it.
+  and closing it.

 - It abstracts the underlying provider of the readable stream.
 It could be a
   file on the disk, an in-memory buffer, some key value store, even the network.
-  It just has to adhere to one property or should have atleast on `trait`, to be
+  It just has to adhere to one property or should have atleast the `Read` `trait`, to be
   able to Read out bytes to a bytes buffer.

 - It also tells you the ownership of the underlying object.
 The caller is only
   only allowed to read the stream and not do anything else with it, like close
   the stream when it thinks it's done.
-Maybe other's a still reading it, that
+Maybe other's are still reading it, that
   would cause a [panic](https://blog.golang.org/defer-panic-and-recover),
   quite literally.